ArthurMialon/ArthurMialon/README.md

 # Bonjour 👋

-I'm Engineering Manager of the _Developer Experience team_ in PayFit, a french payroll company.
+I'm **Engineering Manager of the Developer Experience team in PayFit**, a french payroll company.

 ---